 When you are done, you’ll have a solid set of test questions that you can start practicing on.
 (More on that later).

 Writing test questions will both dramatically reduce the time you need to study for the real thing and increase your retention.

 As with everything else that you do, make sure you treat each and every session with your textbook as a single unit that should be completed before you move on.

 Read it, understand it, highlight it, and write test questions.

 Spend a little time now to save time later.

-The time it takes to read, highlight and write test questions will always be a little bit longer than if you just read it the normal way.
-But trust me, this is the best way to do your readings.
-It will save you multiples of time later on, when you’re studying for your exams, which is what really matters.
+The time it takes to read, highlight and write test questions will always take a bit longer than if you just read it the normal way.
+But trust me, it will save you multiples of time later when you’re studying for your exams.

 Know what’s ahead